JSabadin/FIQA-Project/README.md

 This project uses weights for the ArcFace, AdaFace, and TransFace models.
 The weights for these models must be downloaded and placed in their respective directories as described below:

 - ArcFace weights: Place in `face_recognition/arcface`.
 Refer to the ArcFace paper for more details: [ArcFace: Additive Angular Margin Loss for Deep Face Recognition](https://arxiv.org/abs/1801.07698).
 - AdaFace weights: Place in `face_recognition/adaface`.
-Refer to the ArcFace paper for more details: [AdaFace: Quality Adaptive Margin for Face Recognition](https://arxiv.org/abs/2204.00964).
+Refer to the AdaFace paper for more details: [AdaFace: Quality Adaptive Margin for Face Recognition](https://arxiv.org/abs/2204.00964).
 - TransFace weights: Place in `face_recognition/transface`.
-Refer to the ArcFace paper for more details: [TransFace: Translating a Face Embedding to a Recognizable Image](https://arxiv.org/abs/2308.10133).
+Refer to the TransFace paper for more details: [TransFace: Translating a Face Embedding to a Recognizable Image](https://arxiv.org/abs/2308.10133).

 ### Important Note